Rithika1128/zepto-sql-analysis/README.md

 ## Objectives
-To explore and analyze product data to uncover insights related to *Pricing patterns
+To explore and analyze product data to uncover insights related to -Pricing patterns
-*Identify high-value and high_discount products and strategies *stock availability
+-Identify high-value and high_discount products and strategies -stock availability
-*Understand category trends
+-Understand category trends
-*Generate business insights
+-Generate business insights

 ## Tools Used
 -PostgreSQL